platformsh/platformsh-docs/docs/src/guides/drupal9/faq.md

 drush -y config-import
 ```

-That will automatically run `update.php` and import configuration on every new deploy.
+That automatically runs `update.php` and imports configuration on every new deploy.

-The above configuration is included by default if you used our Drupal example repository or created a project through the Console.
+The above configuration is included by default if you used the Drupal example repository or created a project through the Console.

 ## I'm getting a PDO Exception 'MySQL server has gone away'